 - Strong and can hold up to normal daily wear and tear for many years.

-- Using advance technology, porcelain crowns can be designed, crafted, and placed on-site in a single appointment.
+- Using advanced technology, porcelain crowns can be designed, crafted, and placed on-site in a single appointment.

 - Require less tooth preparation.

 Zirconia crowns first became widely used in the 1990s.
-This ceramic contains about 90% zirconium oxide, lending it unparalleled strength and bio-compatibility.
+This ceramic contains about 90% zirconium oxide, lending its unparalleled strength and bio-compatibility.

 Some advantages of zirconia crowns include:

-- zirconia crown can achieve a high level of realism.
+- They can achieve a high level of realism.

 - Are nearly unbreakable and will stand up to the harsh environment of the back of the mouth better than all-porcelain.

 - Zirconia crowns are highly biocompatible, as the smooth surface helps to reduce plaque accumulation. \